-Top 10 Rouge Weightlifting Benches & Pads
+Top 10 Rouge Weightlifting Benches & Pads in 2020

 Weightlifting as a sport or exercise can be incredibly simple, or increased in complexity based on equipment and peripherals.
 At its simplest, you need a barbell and weight plates.
 Many lifters start expanding their equipment, either by buying specialized, highly technical equipment, like Olympic weight plates, or special racks to support the weights, and help with specific lifting movements.
 These typically come in the form of squat racks or power racks.
 One additional piece of weightlifting equipment, which we will examine today, is the weightlifting bench.

 The aim of weightlifting is to build muscle.
 This can be accomplished by lifting the heaviest weights possible, in a relatively small number of repetitions.
 This tends to build relatively large muscles.
 The other approach is to lift lighter weights, with more repetitions; which is known as weight training or resistance training.
 This will typically result in body toning; changing fat or flab, and developing a solid muscle tone across your body.

 In either case (but more so in weightlifting), the end objective is proportional muscle development.
 This is attained by working all the major muscle groups of the body on a periodic basis – arms, legs, chest, back, core, and so on.
 There are specific weight lifting movements, or lifts, that help to accomplish muscle development for each of these body parts.
 For example, if you want to build upper leg muscle, then you should be doing squats, which are designed to use your legs to lift your body weight, plus the weight of the barbell and plates.
 If you want to work your arms and chest, a bench press would be a good choice.